Kenny285/aeccollective/src/main/faq.md

 # (DRAFT - DO NOT PUBLISH )Frequently Asked Questions

 The AEC field is one which is not well understood, especially to those outside the industry.
 We hope this page of frequently asked questions can serve as a resource to those wishing to learn more about it.
 Have a question that's not listed here?
-Feel free to join us on our Discord server (insert link here) and start a discussion.
+Feel free to join us on our Discord server (https://discord.gg/9GguMn5) and start a discussion.
 See you there.

 <hr>